VirtoCommerce/vc-platform/docs/old-versions/vc113userguide/price-lists.md

 ## Creating and deleting a Price List

-Click "Add" buttonВ inВ the Price Lists block in order to create a price list.В Fill in the required fields (Name, Currency) and Description where:
+Click "Add" button in the Price Lists block in order to create a price list.
+Fill in the required fields (Name, Currency) and Description where:

-* **Name** - descriptive name for theВ price list;
+* **Name** - descriptive name for the price list;
-* **Currency**В - currency to be used in this price list.
-Pick one from the currenciesВ drop down (according to the list ofВ currencies available in the system);
+* **Currency** - currency to be used in this price list.
+Pick one from the currencies drop down (according to the list of currencies available in the system);
 * **Description** - brief or full description of the price list.
-For instance, your price list will be applied forВ Manufacturer's Suggested Retail PricesВ (MSRP).
+For instance, your price list will be applied for Manufacturer's Suggested Retail Prices (MSRP).

 <img src="../../assets/images/docs/005-creating-price-list.PNG" />

 Prices for items are added later to this price list.

-In order toВ delete a price list, select it and click "Remove".
+In order to delete a price list, select it and click "Remove".

 ## Searching for Price Lists